-We are a non-profit organization providing education to children in Mali, West Africa.
+We are a non-profit organization providing education to children in rural Mali, West Africa.
 We run on volunteer energy and time, so all donations go directly to funding the project.

 What’s in a name?
 Mali is the country in West Africa where we work and Kalanso means schoolhouse in the local Bambara language.